nuejs/nue/packages/nuejs.org/docs/reactivity.md

 > [join-list cta="Submit form"]
 ```

-The component can also be used on your [layout files](custom-layouts.html):
+The component can also be used in your [layout files](layout.html):

 ```html
 <join-list cta="Submit form"/>